Not-Baguette/CS-uni-materials/sem1/README.md

 ## Semester 1

+### All the materials below has materials original from the University

 ### 1st Semester Table
 | Status | Code | Course | Credits (SKS) | Minimum Passing Grade (KKM) | Description | Prerequisite
 | --- | --- | --- | --- | --- | --- | ---